You can’t keep a killer clown down.

 View this post on Instagram

-Leone knows his fan base, which ponied up plenty to make “Terrifier 2” happen, want more extreme bloodshed.
+Leone knows his fan base, which ponied up plenty to make “Terrifier 2” happen, wants more extreme bloodshed.
 And he delivers.

 The practical effects are as disgusting as possible, and the camera rubs our nose in it.
 Yet Art’s maniacal glee softens the blow, to a degree.
 His impish joy ensures the franchise doesn’t revive the torture porn era, thank goodness.